williamsykes-recipeshare/recipe-share-web-api/SOLUTION.md

 - **Secrets Management:**
   Connection strings and other sensitive config are **excluded from the public Git repository** via `.gitignore` and environment variables, to prevent accidental credential leaks.

+- **Recipe Data Loading Strategy:**
+  Currently, the frontend **loads all active recipes in one API request**.
+This is acceptable for this project’s small dataset (5 recipes), simplifying frontend logic and reducing API call overhead due to limited VM resources.

+  **Trade-off:** In real-world applications with large datasets, loading all data at once is inefficient and could degrade performance due to large payloads and memory usage.
+A scalable approach would implement **pagination** and **lazy loading**, fetching smaller chunks of data on demand and server-side filtering.

+  The API supports filtered requests for recipes, but they are not utilized here due to project scope and hosting constraints.

 ---

 ## 🔒 Security & Monitoring Notes